Hello My Fellow Ladies In Charge…

 Another nice touch and something that causes him some trepidation, is that the implement those penalty lashes are to be given with, is randomly chosen by the spreadsheet.

 Off to the right of the main spreadsheet is an area where I have chosen 10 of my meanest implements to be selected from.
 A couple of them he absolutely despises.
 Specifically, The Cane or the Wicked Switch.
 Even 5 to 10 HARD lashes with either one of those will bring tears to his eyes.
 Each time the spreadsheet is opened, the implement selects randomly from the list of 10.
 Or you can hit F9 on your keyboard to have it re-do the selection.

 So you could just leave it as is when you open it and review the list together, OR like I like to do…after we review the list together and swats are due…with me watching, he has to hit the F9 button that will randomly select one of those 10 implements.

 Then, right there and then, he must go get the implement, hand it to me, take his pants and underwear down and bend over the end of our bed.
 Then he gets what he’s earned and afterwards, has to sit on a sore bottom while we assign the special tasks for the following week.

-While our consensual spanking arrangement is not for family or friend consumption, I’m hopeful that maybe day, they’ll find this online, employ it and enjoy the benefits.
+While our consensual spanking arrangement is not for family or friend consumption, I’m hopeful that maybe someday, they’ll find this domestic discipline chore sheet online, employ it and enjoy the benefits.